 exchange of social information

 predictions

+scientific and social advancements

 There may also be ideas for exploitation in future.

 The Closing Collection Group is performed by the project/phase team to use/re-use and exploit the information and, if appropriate, prepare it for handing over for long-term preservation, re-use and exploitation.
-Examples of documents to be managed during project closing include invoices, signed acceptances, procurement documents, and evidence of payments received.
+Examples of documents to be managed during project closing include invoices, signed acceptances, procurement documents, evidence of payments received, associated data, and related publication.

 the Control Collection Group